iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Implementation
 --------------

-There are multiple PRs which incrementally rewrote gettsim in version 0.3 and 0.4.
+There are multiple PRs which incrementally rewrote GETTSIM for versions 0.3 and 0.4.
 See the `release notes <../changes.rst>`_ for the linked PRs.